Cancellation

 Abort signal

-Every turn has an abortSignal that fires when the turn is cancelled.
+Every turn exposes an abortSignal that fires when the turn is cancelled.
 Pass it to your LLM call:

 1